C2SM/c2sm.github.io/tools/int2lm.md

 ## Additional features for C2SM version

 There are features that could not be merged into the COSMO-ORG version before the end of development.
-Therefore a separate [branch c2sm-features](https://github.com/C2SM-RCM/int2lm/tree/c2sm-features) was created.
+Therefore, a separate [branch c2sm-features](https://github.com/C2SM-RCM/int2lm/tree/c2sm-features) was created.

 ### Read only subset of coarse netcdf input data